-Protect your 2021 12.9-inch iPad Pro with a great case
+Protect your 12.9-inch iPad Pro (2021) with a great case

 Top of the line: Apple Magic Keyboard for iPad Pro 12.9‑inch (5th generation)

 Apple's gorgeous cantilevered design is more than good-looking.
-It adds a functionality to your iPad Pro that gets it about as close to a laptop as you can get, with a trackpad, USB-C port for pass-through charging, and an incredible typing experience.
+It adds functionality to your iPad Pro, making it about as close to a laptop as you can get, with a trackpad, USB-C port for pass-through charging, and an incredible typing experience.
 When you're not using it, just fold it up, and it protects your iPad on the go.
-Choose Black or White.
+Choose black or white.

-Slim protection: Apple Smart Folio for iPad Pro 12.9-inch (5th generation)
+Slim protection: Apple Smart Folio for iPad Pro 12.9-inch (5th generation) - Colors vary

-Apple's Smart Folio offers a bit of protection and color.
-A single piece of polyurethane wraps around the front and back of the iPad Pro.
-The front cover wraps around to act as a stand when needed.
+Apple's Smart Folio offers a bit of protection with a pop of color.
+A single piece of polyurethane wraps around the front and back of the iPad Pro, while the front cover wraps around to act as a stand when needed.
 The iPad's Sleep/Wake function is activated magnetically each time you open and close the cover.
 Choose from a handful of colors.

 Smart connection: Logitech Combo Touch Keyboard Case with Trackpad for iPad Pro 12.9-inch (5th generation)